Drahflow/Intercom/README.md

 Bidirectional communication (no echo cancel) by adding a link in the other direction, obviously.

-If it does not work, and buf pos does not stabilize try `receiver 4000 800` (increase pulseaudio playback buffer to 800 samples).
+If it does not work, and buf pos does not stabilize, try `receiver 4000 800` (increase pulseaudio playback buffer to 800 samples).

 If it does not work, and it says `Packet for +-0.12345s, buf pos ...`